AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Types of ML datasets

-The whole dataset that is collected is separated into 3 subsets, which are as follows:
+The whole dataset that is collected is separated into three subsets, which are as follows:

 1. Training dataset

-This is one of the most important subsets of the whole dataset, comprising about 60% of the total dataset.
-This set comprises the data that will initially be used to train the model.
+This is one of the most important subsets of the whole dataset, comprising about 60%.
+This set consists of the data initially used to train the model.
 In other words, it helps teach the algorithm what to look for in the data.

 For instance, a vehicle license plate recognition system will be trained with image data with labels indicating the location (e.g., front or rear of the car) and the data format of the license plates of vehicles and similar objects to learn what to detect and what to avoid.

 Figure 1.
-Sample dataset for a license plate detection system1
+Sample dataset for a license plate detection system.2

 2. Validation dataset

-This subset is about 20% of the total dataset and is used to evaluate all the parameters of the model after the training phase is complete.
-The validation data is known data that helps in identifying any shortcomings in the model.
-This data is also used to identify if the model is over/underfitting
+This subset is about 20% of the total dataset and is used to evaluate all the model parameters after the training phase.
+The validation data is known data that helps identify any shortcomings in the model.
+This data is also used to identify if the model is overfitting or underfitting.

 3. Test dataset